-The fair value of financial instruments for which it is practicable to estimate that value is disclosed, either in the body of the consolidated financial statements or in the accompanying notes.
-MBS, Orchid common stock and derivative assets and liabilities are accounted for at fair value in the consolidated balance sheets.
-The methods and assumptions used to estimate fair value for these instruments are presented in Note 12 of the consolidated financial statements.
+The fair value of financial instruments for which it is practicable to estimate that value is disclosed, either in the body consolidated financial statements or in the accompanying notes.
+MBS, Orchid common stock and derivative assets and liebilities at fair value in the consolidated balance sheets.
+The methods and assumptions used to estimate fair value for these times are presented in Note 12 of the consolidated financial statements.

-The estimated fair value of cash and cash equivalents, restricted cash, accrued interest receivable, other assets, repurchase agreements, accrued interest payable and other liabilities generally approximates their carrying value as of September 30, 2022 and December 31, 2021, due to the short-term nature of these financial instruments.
+The estimated fair value of cash and cash equivalents, restricted cash, accrued interest receivable, other assets, agreements are crued interest payable and other liabilities generally approximates their carrying value as of September 30, 2021, due to the short-term nature of these financial instruments.

 It is impractical to estimate the fair value of the Company's junior subordinated notes.
-Currently, there is a limited market for these types of instruments and the Company is unable to ascertain what interest rates would be available to the Company for similar financial instruments.
-Further information regarding these instruments is presented in Note 7 to the consolidated financial statements.
+Currently, there is a limited type of last white type and the Company is unable to ascertain what interest rates would be available to the Company for similar line.
+Find there information regarding these instruments is presented in Note 7 to the consolidated financial statements.